delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 ## Meet Pauline

 Pauline is a powerhouse and the queen of personal branding.
+She's an amazing example at how to build a personal brand.

+### Twitter

+Pauline is VERY active on Twitter.

 # Know yourself